-(Modern Survival.org) – Every prepper dreams of one day owning their own piece of property where they can build the ultimate bug out destination.
+(Modern Survival.org) – Every prepper dreams of one day owning a piece of property where they can build the ultimate bug out destination.
 Unfortunately for many, this is a lofty goal.
 For those who can’t afford to buy a survivalist’s paradise, what other options are there when forced to leave home?

 City Prepping has created a video tackling this very issue, providing some helpful tips on where to go when forced to evacuate:

 As the video explains, where you decide to go when bugging out depends on the situation.

 A natural disaster is one example of why bugging out may become necessary.
 For instance, an incoming hurricane often forces local residents to flee from harm’s way.
-In this case, seeking refuge in a hotel is an acceptable temporary bug out location.
+In this case, seeking refuge in a hotel is an excellent temporary bug out location.